HuangJuanLR/ShaderGUIPrettier/README.md

 ### Manually Download

-- Go to the release page and download Juan_Shader&GraphGUI.unitypackage
+- Clone this repo into your project

-- Drag it into your Unity project and click import
+- Done

 ---